 I could never do a question without breaking the rules.

 Well, that's it!
 Thank you for indulging me my little rant - I hope you enjoyed the show?
 It is a tad waffly, isn't it?
 Like a forlorn peacock, desperately strutting its stuff, I tried to put some thought and pizzazz behind it.
-If only I could be so articulate in person!
 That said, there's a fine line between a thoughtful profile and one that's in danger of disappearing up its own arsehole.
-So if you like my photos, in spite of all the waffle, you should send me a message.
+So if you like my photos, in spite of all the jabber, you should send me a message.
+If you're shy, like I am, you can just send me a message saying "macaroni" (or do the like thing) and I'll check you out.
+I prioritize people who reach out to me.